When shopping for new lawn mowers you notice lawn mowers are getting more expensive over the years.

-Todays mowers have a switch, an electric clutch and a wire harness added to the mower.
-Three safety switch are added to the mower to make sure everything is in the right place before the blades on the deck begin moving.
+Today’s mowers have a switch, an electric clutch, and a wire harness added to the mower.
+Three safety switches are added to the mower to make sure everything is in the right place before the blades on the deck begin moving.

 Most riding mowers also include a switch for reverse which shuts off the deck so nothing gets backed over with the blades running.

 5. Stronger Frames and Mower Decks

 The construction of frames and mower decks on most mowers are being built lighter, but stronger today.

 Manufacturers used to construct the frames from cast metal that was heavier and more fragile than a tubed framed or gusseted metal frame.